the-gopak/gopak-cli/README.md

 ## Security

-- Many default templates use `sudo`.
-Review and adapt commands to your environment.
+- `unilin` elevates only the steps that are marked with `require_root: true` using `sudo` when necessary.
+Review and adapt commands and `require_root` settings to your environment.
 - `unilin` executes the exact shell you configure.
 Prefer verified sources and checksum validation in custom scripts.

 ## Troubleshooting